IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-userid.rst

 https://secure.cci.rpi.edu/wiki/images/b/b3/CCI_User_Responsibility_Agreement_20140612.pdf

-Once the forms are processed, you will receive emails from HPCman <hpcman@ccni.rpi.edu> for your account ID and password reset token.
+Once the forms are processed, you will receive emails from **HPCman <hpcman@ccni.rpi.edu>** for your account ID and password reset token.
 The next step is to :ref:`set-password`.

+**IMPORTANT:** You have 24 hours to reset your password.
+If you miss it, you need to send an email to support@ccni.rpi.edu to request a new password reset token.

 .. _set-password: